What to track in Amazon PPC

 PPC tracking is a method for measuring the effectiveness of your paid search campaigns by recording data on clicks on your ads.
 This information can help you measure the effectiveness of your ads and identify which keywords are most effective in driving traffic to your site.
 When you're running PPC marketing on Amazon, it's essential to track your conversions to ensure the campaign's success.

-Amazon ads agency, you're likely aware of the basics that go into a PPC campaign on the platform: targeting your keywords, adjusting your bids, and tracking your results.
+As an Amazon ads agency, you're likely aware of the basics that go into a PPC campaign on the platform: targeting your keywords, adjusting your bids, and tracking your results.
 But there are other factors to consider as well if you want to achieve success with Amazon ads.

 List of measurements to be tracked in Amazon PPC